Neustadt (Mainz): History

-In 2022 Neustadt will celebrate its 150-year jubilee.
-The idea of expanding the city of Mainz into the socalled "Gartenfeld" (litterally garden field), which was interspersed with improvised buildings, had been around for a long time.
+In 2022 Neustadt celebrated its 150-year jubilee.
+The idea of expanding the city of Mainz into the socalled "Gartenfeld" (literally garden field), which was interspersed with improvised buildings, had been around for a long time.
 On 4 April 1866, the city council chose a draft by Eduard Kreyßig out of several competing plans.
 The realisation had to wait until after the Franco-Prussian War of 1870/71.

 The area called "Gartenfeld" lay outside the fortress walls of Mainz.
 There, in the rayon zone, no stone buildings were allowed to stand that could offer protection to advancing troops.
 The walls severely constricted the Fortress of Mainz.
 At this time, Mainz already had the highest population density in the Grand Duchy of Hesse.
 A statistic from 1869 by Alfred Börckel, court counsellor and librarian of the Mainz municipal library, illustrates the predicament: the number of people occupying the space of one Prussian acre was 8 in Barmen, 11 in Potsdam, 24 in Darmstadt, 28 in Berlin, 65 in Hamburg and 71 in Cologne - but in Mainz the figure was 89.
 In other cities, the population grew ever faster in the second half of the 19th century.
 In Mainz, the flats were hopelessly overcrowded, sanitary facilities were lacking and a cholera epidemic threatened to break out at any time.
 Mainz lagged behind in economic development at a time when factories were springing up everywhere else.
 The reason for this was also the disproportion between the civilian city area, which was about 1.2 km2, and the area used for military purposes or closed off, which was about 7 km2.

 The military agreed to the demolition of the old walls only after long, tough negotiations between the city of Mainz and the Prussian War Ministry, after the fortress of Metz in Lorraine formed the new bulwark to France.
 With the release for development, the previously existing city area doubled in one fell swoop.
 On 21 September 1872, the city expansion contract was finally signed.
 This day can be called the founding day of the New Town of Mainz.
 At the beginning of February 1873, imperial approval was granted.
 In mid-March 1873, the city began to demolish the ramparts in the area of today's Kaiserstraße and to build on the garden field.
 However, it also had to build new ramparts further northwest, on the Rheingau Wall, at a cost of four million guilders.
 Between 1500 and 2000 florins per Hessian acre were paid for the garden plots.

 The fortress of Mainz became the property of the German Empire in accordance with the Imperial Act of 25 May 1873 and became an imperial fortress.